An Investigation of

 Structure Of The Report

-2:
+2: Literature Review

-History Of HR
+History of HR

-Function Of HR
+Function of HR

-Best Practices Models Of HR
+Best Practices Models of HRM

-Contingency Models Of HR
+Contingency Models of HRM

 Multi-Stakeholders Perspective